Zaldas/SkillchainCalc/README.md

 &ensp;Example: `/scc thf war` is internally treated as `/scc thf:dagger war:ga,axe`

 *[#]*
-&ensp;Optional value that filters skillchain tier &ensp;2 only shows tier 2 and 3 skillchains
+&ensp;Optional number value that filters skillchain tier &ensp;2 only shows tier 2 and 3 skillchains
 &ensp;1 or empty shows all